ColOfAbRiX/figlet4s/README.md

 ## DISCLAIMER

-This is a pre-release version, several bugs exists, the API is not yet stable, it supports only one version of Scala and no binaries have beer released yet.
+This is a pre-release version, several bugs exists, the API is not yet stable, it supports only one version of Scala and no binaries have been released yet.

 Please join me in building Figlet4s!
+You help in testing features, finding bugs and suggest improvements is very welcome!

 ## Setup